zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.delegator-factories.rst

 Delegator factories solve this specific problem by allowing you to wrap, decorate or modify any existing service.

-A simple delegator factory for the ``'buzzer'`` service can be implemented as following:
+A simple delegator factory for the ``buzzer`` service can be implemented as following:

 .. code-block:: php
    :linenos: